- Village School

 Grades 9-12 $35,810

 In addition to tuition, there is a one-time new student matriculation fee of $1,500.
-Other expenses may include transportation, lunches, global travel, technology, after-school care or extra-curricular activities.
+Other expenses may include transportation, lunches, global travel, technology, after-school care or co-curricular activities.
 Chadwick students in Grades 3-5 provide their own iPads for the 1:1 iPad program.
 Students in Grades 6-8 provide their own Mac laptops.
+Students in Grades 9-12 provide their own technology device.
 Upper and Middle School students buy their books at an approximate cost of $500-$800 per year.
 Overnight field trips, including the three-week senior expedition, are included in the tuition.

 An Upper School student mentors a Village School student.
 The Chadwick community is like a family, and older kids take pride in helping younger kids learn, explore and feel included.